StephRoos/Data-Science/README.md

-# Learning Data Science Projects
+# Udacity Data Science Nanodegree Projects
-Repo with all projects done during my learning journey toward Data Science
+Repo with all the projects submitted for the Udacity Data Science Nanodegree